 Ryte provides you with a list of the most important keywords and scores your website based on that list.

-How to Optimize With the User in Mind
+How to Optimize TF-IDF with the User In Mind

 The tricky part comes next.
 How do you take this list of terms and add them to your content, so the content is more useful to the user?